How La Redoute leverages Kubernetes to accelerate deployment of cloud native microservices

 Today, La Redoute continues to improve the platform’s usage in several areas such as onboarding, deployment, and security in a day-to-day mode.
 Again, the CNCF landscape provided suitable tools for the team’s needs.
 The team is now assessing Istio to resolve several limitations in network and security, and also exploring Jaeger to improve observability capability.
 ArgoCD is also a candidate to increase visibility of deployments.
 These priorities come from a better alignment with the business needs by streamlining the software delivery pipeline.

 “Cloud native applications enable us to capture both economies of speed and scale by improving the developer experience, availability, and reliability.
-At the end of the day, we accelerate our business transformation.”Antoine Craske, Head of Architecture & Technology, la redoute
+At the end of the day, we accelerate our business transformation.”Antoine Craske, Director of Architecture & Technology, la redoute

 Looking ahead, the expansion of the La Redoute family platform is the next challenge.
 The teams must support the international growth, scaling of the business is more complex and distributed environments.
 Concretely, the platform will expand into hosting more workloads in the back and front perimeters at a much larger scale.
 This expansion aims to compose the most desirable experience for customers.